mosra/m.css/doc/css/themes.rst

 ================

-Making your own theme is usually just a matter of modifying CSS variables in the top-level file.
-To give an example, a portion of the ``m-dark.css`` file looks like this:
+Making your own theme is usually just a matter of modifying CSS variables in the theme file.
+To give an example, a portion of the ``m-theme-dark.css`` file looks like this:

-.. include:: ../../../css/m-dark.css
+.. include:: ../../../css/m-theme-dark.css
     :code: css
-    :start-line: 29
+    :start-line: 24
-    :end-line: 53
+    :end-line: 48

 The project also bundles a Python script for *post*\ processing the CSS files into a single ``*.compiled.css`` file without :css:`@import` statements or